The Videomaster Rally Home T.V. Game system,

 mode and played two types of games.

-The first game is the simplest version of Tennis (PONG), just like the
+The first game was the simplest version of Tennis (PONG), just like the

-original 1968 prototype built at Sanders Associates: two paddles and a ball.
+original 1968 prototype built at Sanders Associates by Ralph Baer and his team: two paddles and a ball.
 No central

 line, no on-screen scoring, no sound effects.
-Service is manual and scores are
+Service was manual and scores were

-marked with two cursors on the system itself.
-Amazingly, early specimens had a
+registered using two linear cursors on the system itself.
+Amazingly, the box

 line (compare the above picture with the early box below).
 This line was later manually